raikuhen/c-sharp-coding-projects/README.md

 3. It asks the user how many folders he/she wants to create.
 If the number of folders is higher than 50, the user will be asked if he/she really wants to create so many folders.
 This is added to prevent the user from accidentally creating too many folders.

 4. Once the folders are created, the user is asked whether he/she wants to open a Windows Explorer window to where the folders were created.
-In this case, if the folders were created on the Desktop, then a window containing all the files on the Desktop is openned.
+In this case, if the folders were created on the Desktop, then a window containing all the files on the Desktop is opened.

 5. Finally, the user is asked whether he/she wants to keep using the program.
 This is done in case you want to create multiple folders within folders.